 Consumable income

 To calculate consumable income, indirect subsidies are added while indirect taxes paid are subtracted from the disposable income.
 The analysis considers only VAT and excise taxes.
 It is assumed that households report the value of purchases, which includes the taxes.
 VAT is allocated only to formally purchased goods—those bought in formal stores, supermarkets, etc.—with the place of purchase simulated into the 2022 KCHS data using information from the 2015/2016 KIHBS data.
 Excise taxes are estimated based either on the value of consumption or quantities.
-Most items are taxed a fixed sum per quantity, while a 10 percent excise tax is imposed on mobile phone airtime, financial services, cosmetics, and beauty services.
+Most items are taxed a fixed sum per quantity, while a 10 per cent excise tax is imposed on mobile phone airtime, financial services, cosmetics, and beauty services.
 In addition, a fertilizer subsidy is covered.

 The assumed order of indirect taxes and transfers is that subsidies are applied first, followed by VAT, and then excise taxes.
 Besides the direct effects, the model includes indirect effects of the indirect taxes and subsidies.
 These indirect effects result from higher prices for other goods (not directly affected by the simulated taxes or subsidies) that use the taxed/subsidized inputs.
 For VAT, indirect effects occur through exemptions when exempt items cannot claim VAT for inputs, leading to a cascading effect.